Always knowing when to

 Re-test your soil every 2-3 years to keep tabs on the organic matter, pH and any other imbalances it has.

-Download the free soil tracking chart.
+Download the free soil testing chart.
 Join my weekly-ish newsletter and as a bonus, you’ll get a printable soil tracking chart!.

 Here’s a sneak peek of your chart: